-No, there’s a lot of controversy about walls today.
+No, there is a lot of controversy about walls today.
 Take for example the high walls and fences that have been built in Morocco around the Spanish enclaves Melilla and Ceuta which are being stormed by migrants every now and then.
 But other walls too are subject to much debate.
 Yes, the wall between Mexico and the United States.
 Inevitable not to mention this wall.
-The US administration has been working on it intensively since the Secure Fence Act of 2006, already.
+The US Administration has been working on it intensively since the Secure Fence Act of 2006, already.
 Like his predecessors current President Trump is very occupied with it too.

 But what if we look at the historic walls in Western Europe?
 The first observation must be that walls are almost as old as mankind.
 Better, they are part of civilization.
 Furthermore, we cannot ignore the conclusion that the Italians are (also) the godfathers of modern defensive walls.
 And maybe they still are...

-And, there’s an additional advantage or lesson by doing this short exercise.
+There is an additional advantage or lesson by doing this short exercise.
 It turnes out several long-distance hiking trails have been developed along several of these ancient and once deterring walls.
 Yes, defensive walls capture our imagination, past and present!
 From Great Wall to great walk.

 King Lud's Intrenchments - ca 1.3km (UK)

 The oldest wall was built in Britain.
 According to archaeologists during the Middle Bronze Age between ca. 1500-1000 BC: the King Lud’s Intrenchments.
-However, the Celtic King Lud lived in the first century BC, if we trust the manuscript Historia Regum Britanniae written in the twelfth century AD.
+However, the Celtic King Lud lived in the first century BC, if we trust the manuscript Historia Regum Britanniae written in the twelfth century.
 So, archaeologists and historians have some ground to cover together if they want ot connect Lud with this wall.
 King Lud is tradionally considered the founder of Trinovantum (i.e. London) too.
 The location of his intrenchments is halfway east of the imaginary north-south line between the villages Croxton Kerrial and Sproxton in Leicestershire.
 The banks and ditches contained within the around 1.3km long constraint area are an average of 20m wide.
 Earthworks include three parallel banks separated by two ditches.
 Quite an obstacle course.

-The earthworks between Croxton Kerrial and Sproxton may be part of an extensive prehistoric boundary system stretching from around Northampton all the way to the River Humber.
+The earthworks between Croxton Kerrial and Sproxton may be part of an extensive prehistoric boundary system stretching from around Northampton all the way to the river Humber.
 This boundery system, or wall, is known as the Jurassic Spine.
 The King Lud's Intrenchments are aligned at right angles to the main components of this system.

 Limes Germanicus – ca 1800km (NL, DE, AU)

 Built by the Romans during the first century AD, this wall defended the empire against Germanic tribes.
-The northern part of the Limes Germanicus was erected from AD 47, after the Romans had suffered multiple defeats against Germanic tribes north and east of the River (Old-) Rhine.
+The northern part of the Limes Germanicus was erected from AD 47, after the Romans had suffered multiple defeats against Germanic tribes north and east of the river (Old-) Rhine.
 The two most talked-about battles are the Battle of the Teutoburg Forest in the year AD 9, near the present-day city of Osnabrück in Germany, and the Battle of the Baduhenna Forest in AD 28, near the present-day town of Heiloo in the Netherlands.
 In the Teutoburg Forest the Romans were slaughtered by a coalition of Germanic tribes.
 In the Baduhenna Forest the Romans were defeated by the Frisii ‘the Frisians’.
 Want to know more about the Battle of Baduhenna? read our blog post.

-The Limes Germanicus started/ ended at the mouth of the River Old-Rhine at the Netherlands' North Sea coast, where the current towns of Katwijk and Rijnsburg are located.
-From here the Limes followed the River Old-Rhine up-stream all the way to the current city of Arnhem in the east of the Netherlands.
-Castella 'fortresses''dotted frequently along the west-/ south banks and the mighty River Rhine, functioning as a very big moat.
-In Germany the Limes Germanicus continued to follow the banks of the River Rhine until the town of Rheinbrohl.
-From here it headed east to castle Eining at the River Donau, to continue all the way to the splendid city of Vienna.
+The Limes Germanicus started/ ended at the mouth of the river Old-Rhine at the Netherlands' North Sea coast, where the current towns of Katwijk and Rijnsburg are located.
+From here the limes followed the river Old-Rhine up-stream all the way to the current city of Arnhem in the east of the Netherlands.
+Castella 'fortresses''dotted frequently along the west-/ south banks and the mighty river Rhine, functioning as a very big moat.
+In Germany the Limes Germanicus continued to follow the banks of the river Rhine until the town of Rheinbrohl.
+From here it headed east to castle Eining at the river Donau, to continue all the way to the splendid city of Vienna.
 The Limes between Rheinbrohl and castle Eining ran through the wooded mountain ranges of Odenwald and the Black Forest.
 Here, in the forested mountains, the wall was made of wood but later also partly of stone.

 Quite recently, the Romeinse Limespad 'Roman Limes Path' has been developed for the stretch of the Limes Germanicus in the Netherlands.
-A modest long-distance trail along the River Rhine.
+A modest long-distance trail along the river Rhine.